-Cheese, loved by so many, is also such a versatile ingredient.
+Cheddar cheese is loved by so many, me included and is such a versatile ingredient.
 Something magical happens to the flavour when it is heated.
 Becoming more savoury, salty and intense on the palette.
 Even when eaten with crackers it benefits vastly when left out of the fridge to come up to room temperature.
 Since winning some Vintage Cheddar in a Twitter competition I wanted to create a new, delicious snack recipe.
 These Cheddar Cheese Thyme Soft Breadsticks tick every, single, box.

 Cheesy Breadsticks – Delicious And Versatile